Jadens-arc/jadens-arc.github.io/content/posts/custom-domain.md

     2. Port is 587
     3. Username is the email address you use to sign into Google
     4. Password needs to be an [app specific password](#setting-up-an-app-specific-password-for-google).
 Copy and paste in the password
 8. An email will be "sent" to the custom domain to confirm(authenticate) that email can be sent from Google's SMTP server.
-If you configured email forwarding in the last section them this confirmation email will just come to your Gmail Inbox.
+If you configured email forwarding in the last section then this confirmation email will just come to your Gmail Inbox.
 Just click on the link provided.

 Done!
 That's it.
-You should be able to send email from Gmail
+You should be able to send email from Gmail with your custom domain.

 ### For the iOS Mail App
 Although you might have added the alias in Gmail, you will not be able to send emails from this address in the iOS mail app.
 This is where things get annoying.
-Also iOS 18 changed up a lot of the process so I'm not going to be able to hold your hand as much.
+Also iOS 18 changed up a lot of the process so I'm won't be able to hold your hand as much.

 1. Get to the settings app
 2. Go to mail settings (it's in a different location on iOS 18 so if you can't find it just search it)
 3. Click on "Mail Accounts"
 4. Click "Add Account"
-5. Click "Other", then "Add Mail Account". we're going to have to manually configure the SMTP server
+5. Click "Other", then "Add Mail Account".
+We're going to have to configure the SMTP server manually.
 	1. Set name to your name (or not)
     2. Set email to your custom email address
     3. Set password to an [app specific password](#setting-up-an-app-specific-password-for-google)
-    4. Set description to literally whatever you want it doesn't matter
+    4. Set the description to literally whatever you want it doesn't matter
     5. Click "Next"
     6. Under Incoming Mail Server
         1. Host Name is imap.gmail.com
-        2. User Name is your full gmail address
+        2. User Name is your full Gmail address
-        3. Password should autofill to you app specific password from earlier, if not just paste it in
+        3. Password should autofill to your app-specific password from earlier, if not just paste it in
     7. Outgoing Mail Server
         1. Host Name is smpt.gmail.com
         2. User Name is your full gmail address
-        3. Password should autofill to you app specific password from earlier, if not just paste it in
+        3. Password should autofill to your app-specific password from earlier, if not just paste it in

 That's it.
-Now you can send and receive emails to you custom email address from your iPhone.
+Now you can send and receive emails to your custom email address from your iPhone.

 > Pro Tip: In the mail accounts list click on the account you just added.
 Click "Account Settings" then click "Advanced".
 Changed "Move Discarded Messages Into" from Deleted Mailbox to Archive Mailbox.
 This means that when you swipe right on an email it will archive it rather than delete it.